LivingSkySchoolDivision/AdminProceduresPublic/README.md

 <img src="https://livingskyschooldivision.github.io/AdminProceduresPublic/LivingSkySDlogo.svg" width=100 align=left>

-# AdminProcedures
+# Admin Procedures

-AdminProcedures is a project by the Living Sky School Division to improve the processes involved in policy, procedure, and protocol reviews, approvals, and publications.
+Admin Procedures is a project by the Living Sky School Division to improve the processes involved in policy, procedure, and protocol reviews, approvals, and publications.
 This project is inspired by District of Columbia's dccode.org/simple project.

 We have share the goals: